What is CAMRA?

 ..and the Keighley and Craven bit?

-Branch members relax over a game of pool after the Pub of the Season presentation (Winter 2014) to the Turkey Inn, Goose Eye, KeighleyKeighley and Craven CAMRA are the local branch of CAMRA in the area covering the towns of Haworth, Keighley, Skipton, Settle and Grassington, which spans the boundary between the current English counties of West Yorkshire and North Yorkshire.
+Branch members relax over a game of pool after the Pub of the Season presentation (Winter 2014) to the Turkey Inn, Goose Eye, KeighleyKeighley and Craven CAMRA are the local branch of CAMRA in the area covering the towns of Haworth, Keighley, Silsden, Skipton, Settle, Bentham, Ingleton, and Grassington.
+We span the boundary between the current English counties of West Yorkshire and North Yorkshire.
 It includes the Worth Valley, famous for its steam railway and the Bronte sisters, and a large part of the southern Yorkshire Dales, with its spectacular limestone scenery.
 Click here, for a map of the branch area.

 Who are we?

 Branch members enjoy the mince pies, Pub of the Season presentation, the Turkey Inn, Goose Eye, Keighley, December 2014We are all ordinary people who enjoy a pint or two of real ale in convivial surroundings and have joined CAMRA to make sure we can continue to do so.
-There are over 350 CAMRA members in the Keighley and Craven area, of whom about a fifth take some part in branch activities.
-We think we are a socialble bunch, so if you like real ale, why not join us!
-(Check out the video clip at the foot of this page to see the strange things we sometimes get up to!
+There are over 450 CAMRA members in the Keighley and Craven area, many of whom are active in some way.
+We think we are a sociable bunch, so if you like real ale, why not join us!
 New members are always welcome.

-To join, simply go to the CAMRA national site and fill in the online form.
+To join, simply go to Join CAMRA on the national website and fill in the online form.
 Other ways to join are described on our “Join us” page.

 What do we do?

 We organise events and campaigns locally to further the aims of our parent organisation organisation.
 For more details check out the Campaigning and Events pages on this web-site.
-We also nominate pubs for national CAMRA publications, such as the annual Good Beer Guide, produce our own local guides and a thrice-yearly magazine.
+We also nominate pubs for national CAMRA publications, such as the annual Good Beer Guide, produce a thrice-yearly magazine. and maintain our local entries in the CAMRA national website.
+We used to produce our own local guides, though we tend to point people to the website these days for up-to-date information.

 Branch organisation